 - A written state of the art report in the form of a scientific paper.
 We strongly encourage that the reports are composed in LaTeX.
 The report must have a minimum of 8 written pages (15-16 pages, if students are working in groups of two).
-The preferred language is English.
+The report has to be written in English.

 - A written review of one of the papers of another student.

-- A 15 minutes presentation in English followed by a 5 minutes discussion.
-The slides are to be submitted prior to the talk.
+- A presentation in English followed by a discussion.
+The duration of the presentation will be announced after the literature submission deadline.
+The slides are to be submitted prior to the talk to the organizer.

 - Active discussion participation is expected after the presentation of other students.

-- 20.10.2019 (Sun): Submit list of literature in TUWEL.
+- 26.03.2020: Submit list of literature on TUWEL.
 This will be regarded as the official seminar registration.